Sunday, 28 September 2014

 Ok, seen the movie, read the books.
 Here're some quick comments:

-The movie differs from book.
+The movie differs from the book.
 (No big surprise here.
 Movie is movie, book is book; one is a visual medium, the other is literary.
 Let's get over this tired age-old argument of Book vs Movie.
 Peter Jackson of LOTR and The Hobbit has probably the best handle on this.)

 That said, I think the movie weakened the whole story.
 Why?

-One, there are differences.
-I feel the movie does try to stay true to the book but it fails to emphasize certain key aspects of the story.
+One, there are differences in the story treatments.
+I feel the movie does try to stay true to the book but it fails to emphasize certain key aspects of the saga.
 It also throws away certain key plot points that may be useful in the sequels.
 For those who do not know, the story of the Maze Runner and the WICKED experiment does not conclude in just one book.
 It runs through the first three books (the fourth book is like a prequel).

 1) The Changing.
 Gally did not go through it in the movie which makes his resistance to Tom in the film feel a little 'small gas' (impetuous, Mandarin).
 In the book, Gally's resistance, and suspicion of, Tom was due to past memories threw up by his Changing.
 It also turned him into a stick of dynamite (bad temper).
-And Gally played a big part in the ending and in Book 3.
+And Gally plays a big part in the saga's ending in Book 3.
 In the movie, Gally's point is that it is better to stay in the Glade than follow Tom escaping the Maze, which was the whole point of the runners, etc.

 3) Change.
-The change brought on by the arrival of Tom and Teresa, I felt, was not played out well.
+The change brought on by the arrival of Tom and Teresa.
+This, I felt, was not played out well.
 The director should have used that time tested method of 'sound off' - i.e. using dialogue between lead actor and minor character or conflict between two persons to elucidate stuff mentioned in the book, even if the point/situation could not be acted out in a scene in the movie (unlike movies with voice-overs).

 4) The Grievers.
 The boys did know before hand what a Griever monster looked like.
-There was a thick glass window in one of the walls for them to peek into.
+In the book, there was a thick glass window in one of the walls for them to peek into.
 A griever's electronic part did not help open up the Maze exit in the original story too.
 It was a fortuitous discovery on Tom's part trying to kill off a griever off a cliff.
 And in the movie, the role of the Bladers (spy cams) was not highlighted at all (or it wasn't obvious at all).
 If you know these spycams exist, that the possibility that the whole thing is an experiment has weight.

 5) One a Night.
 In the book, the grievers came into the Glade towards the end to take/kill one boy a night.
 It was basically to encourage the boys to leave the glade.
 Not so in the movie.